BackofenLab/GraphClust-2/README.md

 |7| Search_covariance_models | Scan full input sequences with Infernal's cmsearch to find missing cluster members |
 |8,9| Report results | Collect final clusters and create example alignments of top cluster members|

+### Input data:
+The input to the workflow is a set of putative RNA sequences in FASTA format.
+Inside the `sample_data` directory you can find examples of the input format.
+In this case the data is from a benchmark set based on Rfam 12.0 and additionally is optionally labeled with reference Rfam family members.

+### Output:
+The output contains the predicted clusters, where similar putative input RNA sequences form a cluster.
+Additionally overall status of the clusters and the matching of cluster elements is reported for each cluster.
+Please check the interactive tours and GraphClust README for more information about the reported info and files.

 # Contributors